marcochiang/CMPSCI326/README.md

 	- Created a new search view which allows users to search for tweets based on hashtags.
 * views/static/about.ejs
 	- Added information about the team and our goals.
+* js/main.js:
+	- Added new functions to update the following/followers count by ajax

 ## New Feature: Private Messaging using WebSockets
 Two separate users must be logged in to private message each other.
 A user must visit the desired users profle and click Send a Message.
 A popup window will display a private chat room between the two users.
 Messages will also show up in the users inbox.
+We decided to go with this new feature instead of the text editing feature.

 Please note that some old/out-of-place code that will eventually be changed has been left in for this assignment.